jamalkhaffaf/trojan-horse/README.md

 # Getting Started

 ## Description
-This Spring-Boot project was created to transform `Numbers` to `Roman Numerals` and vise-versa.
+This Spring-Boot project was created to transform `Numbers` to `Roman Numerals` and `vise-versa`.
 The creation of this project was based on following TDD princlple.
 The architecture is based on REST.

 ## Requirements